chen4903/EVM-MemPool/README.md

 guardian

 - `message_robot()`: Create a robot to monitor the address m, and send email to receiver when the m has action.
+- `warning_robot()`: Create a robot to monitor the address m, and send email to receiver when the m has too many certain tx.
+Check each 30 seconds and the newest 240 blocks.

 ### listener